 The data must be compatible with the model function that returns a populated and initialized Pyomo model for a single scenario.
 Data can include multiple entries per variable (time series and/or duplicate sensors).
 This information can be included in custom objective functions, see Objective function below.

 Theta names

-The third argument is a list of variable names that the user wants to estimate.
-The list contains strings with Var names from the Pyomo model.
+The third argument is a list of parameters or variable names that the user wants to estimate.
+The list contains strings with Param and/or Var names from the Pyomo model.

 Objective function